John F. Lacey: The Lacey Act of 1894

 Congressman Lacey was an enthusiastic defender of Yellowstone National Park and in 1894, in response to the inability of park administrators to punish poachers of the park's wildlife, Lacey sponsored legislation to give the Department of Interior authority arrest and prosecute law violators in the park.

 Although only known as the Lacey Act in the context of Yellowstone National Park, in May 1894 congress passed An Act To protect the birds and animals in Yellowstone National Park, and to punish crimes in said park, and for other purposes. which became the cornerstone of future law enforcement policies in the park.

 The Lacey Act of 1900

-Today, Lacey is most prominently known as the namesake of the Lacey Act of 1900.
-The Act, which is codified in as amended at 16 U.S.C. §§ 3371-3378, protects both plants and wildlife by creating civil and criminal penalties for a wide array of violations.
+Today, Congressman Lacey is most prominently known as the namesake of the Lacey Act of 1900.
+Lacey introduced the bill in the spring of 1900.
+It was signed into law on May 25, 1900, by President William McKinley after passing both houses of Congress.
+The Act is now codified in two statutes.
+One is 16 U.S.C. §§ 3371–3378 as amended, which protects both plants and wildlife by creating civil and criminal penalties for a wide array of violations.
 Most notably, the Act prohibits trade in wildlife, fish, and plants that have been illegally taken, possessed, transported or sold.
-Congressman Lacey introduced the bill in the spring of 1900.
-It was signed into law on May 25, 1900 by President William McKinley after passing both houses of Congress.
+The other statute is 18 U.S.C. §42, which prohibits the importation of injurious (harmful) wildlife species without a permit.